AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Experiments and the Results

 \subsubsection{Results on Person Search}

-We summarise the performance of the proposed AXM-Net with the state-of-the-art methods on person search in Table ~\ref{SOTA}.
+We summarise the performance of the proposed AXM-Net with the SOTA methods on the CUHK-PEDES data in Table ~\ref{SOTA}.
 The methods have been grouped according to the type of representations used for learning.
 We implement the baseline network with multi-scale features for both modalities and a joint classifier layer.
-The baseline method performs best among all global level techniques which signifies the benefit of having multi-scale features but still it falls behind the other complex methods~\cite{wang2020vitaa,aggarwal2020text,wang2020img} due to lack of cross-modal alignment.

-It is worth noting that our method is simple but powerful and enhances the semantic alignment between modalities without any explicit supervision from segmented body parts~\cite{wang2020vitaa} or attributes~\cite{aggarwal2020text}.
-The proposed AXM-Net with simple $\mathcal{L}_{ID_{joint}}$ loss outperforms current SOTA by a large margin, achieving over 59\% Rank@1 performance.
-By using affinity and triplet loss together, we set the new SOTA Rank@1 of 61.9\%.
-Note that parameter free affinity loss enhances the retrieval and is competitive to the triplet loss.
+The baseline method performs best among all global level techniques which signifies the benefit of having multi-scale features but still it falls behind the other complex methods~\cite{wang2020vitaa,aggarwal2020text,wang2020img,gumbel2020} due to lack of cross-modal alignment.
+It is worth noting that our method is simple but powerful and enhances the semantic alignment between modalities without any explicit supervision from segmented body parts~\cite{wang2020vitaa}, attributes~\cite{aggarwal2020text} and phrases/words~\cite{gumbel2020}.
+The proposed AXM-Net with simple $\mathcal{L}_{ID_{joint}}$ loss outperforms current SOTA by a large margin, achieving over 62\% Rank@1 performance.
+By using affinity and triplet loss together, we set the new SOTA Rank@1 of 64.44\%.